June Updates on San Diego during Coronavirus

 All the hostels briefly shut down at the start of the pandemic, but most have since reopened for travelers.
 Due to the rise in remote working, many hostels are hosting travelers with a coliving or monthly accommodation style.

 The usual social activities hostels offer have been canceled or adjusted to practice more social distancing.

 Most hostels have updated their websites with any current restrictions that may be in place due to COVID19.
 I would recommend calling ahead and confirming which rooms and experiences will be available at the different hostels across San Diego.

-Traveling safe and smart is very important in today’s world.
+Traveling safely and smart is very important in today’s world.
 If you a precautious and do a little research on your trip, you can still have a great time in San Diego during coronavirus!